tjyana/tjyana/README.md

 ## Hi there 👋

-I'm currently learning Python, machine learning topics, and backend development.
+I'm currently learning Python and machine learning topics.
+Here are some of the projects I've done as part of my learning.

 <!--START_SECTION:waka--><!--END_SECTION:waka-->